 If you recognize yourself in this article, two things matter:

 The mechanism is the same, so recovery still works.
 AI porn exploits the same tolerance process that drives all porn escalation.
 Remove the stimulus, and the brain recalibrates: sensitivity recovers, the pull of escalated content fades, and real-world responses strengthen.
-The delivery method is new, but the recovery path is not.
+The delivery method is new.
+The recovery principle still holds.

 - Removing AI generation apps and tools